simonspoerri/ha-wiser-by-feller/README.md

 ## 🚀 Features
 Here's what the integration currently supports:

-### ✨ Seamless setup
+### ✨ Seamless setup & autodiscovery
-Set up your µGateway by entering it's hostname or IP address.
+After you've installed the integration, Home Assistant will autodetect your µGateway and suggest installing it.
+Based on your network it might be possible that you have to manually enter its hostname or IP address.

 You can also give your installation a unique username and select from which user you want to copy scenes and settings from.
 Room assignments are automatically suggested on setup, as long as their names match between Home Assistant and Wiser.

 ### 💡 Devices and Entities
 Your wiser setup will integrate into Home Assistant as devices and entities.
 What Wiser calls a load (e.g. a light or an awning) will be represented as a device.
 This means that light switches with two loads will be represented as two separate devices.